-A recent survey of 1,100 people over the age of 65 by Express Scripts, showed 31 percent of current Part D plan members say they’d rather stick with the plan they have than deal with finding a better one.
+A survey of 1,100 people over the age of 65 by Express Scripts, showed 31 percent of current Part D plan members say they’d rather stick with the plan they have than deal with finding a better one.
 Using that strategy could end up costing you a lot of money next year.

 Part D insurance plans change their formulary for prescription drug benefits every year.
 If the plan you had this year drops just one of your prescription drugs from its formulary for next year, you could end up paying far more than you need to.